 We spoke with some of the people involved to understand how it came together and what the process looked like behind the scenes.
 Their involvement went beyond simply executing an idea, it was about shaping the direction, refining the details, and bringing a shared vision to life through collaboration.
-Each contributor plays a key role in translating the concept into reality, from early conversations and creative development to production, curation, and final execution.
+Each contributor played a key role in translating the concept into reality, from early conversations and creative development to production, curation, and final execution.
 Through these insights, it becomes clear how the project evolved organically, guided with intention, experimentation, and close partnership between everyone involved.

 Rohani – Creative Director